macieklamberski/mikrob/README.md

 Simple file-based website engine.

 Mikrob is a zero-configuration website engine that transforms your file structure into a fully functional website.
-Built on top of Hono, it supports multiple JavaScript runtimes and offers a flexible page system with React views.
+Built on top of Bun and Hono, it offers a flexible page system with JSX views.

 ## Quick Start

-Install the package with your favourite package manger (`bun`, `deno`, `npm`, `pnpm`, `yarn`):
+Install the package with your favourite package manager:

 ```bash
 bun install mikrob